leahghartman/leahghartman.github.io/_pages/about.md

 Thanks for stopping by! 👋

-My name is Leah Hartman, and I'm currently a Ph.D.
+My name is Leah Hartman, and I'm a Ph.D.
 Pre-Candidate in the Applied Physics department at the [University of Michigan](https://umich.edu/), working under [Alec Thomas](https://ners.engin.umich.edu/people/thomas-alec/).
-(RESEARCH STUFF HERE)

-I completed my B.Sc. in Physics with a minor in Mathematics at [Western Kentucky University](https://www.wku.edu/).
+Our lab develops and applies numerical simulations and theoretical models to study laser-plasma interactions.
+I am currently working on extending the particle-in-cell code OSIRIS by implementing a new theoretical framework, photon kinetics, to simulate phenomena such as photon acceleration.

 I'm interested in all things plasma and accelerator physics, but also have an interest in programming, computer/server equipment, and electronics in general.